dskillin/ai-gen/.augie/session_001.md

 - Verified espeak is installed at /usr/bin/espeak
 - Created generate_narration.c to interact with mixtral and generate speech
 - Created Makefile for compiling the C code
+- Successfully compiled the C code with no warnings
+- Generated narration.txt with cinematic narration from mixtral
+- Created narration.mp3 with female voice using espeak
+- Completed all tasks in the checklist

 ## What Blocked Me